bhauman/bhauman.github.com/drafts/tyranny-of-domain-state-and-primacy-of-inputs.md

 quite often.
 Here are some common situations:

 You get an email from a user that simply states: "It isn't working" and nothing else.
-Well we are kinda stuck here if they fail to tell us anything more.
+Well, we are kinda stuck here if they fail to tell us anything more.
 We have no idea what they are talking about and there is no way to find out.
 The most likely possibility is that there is unknown bug in the system.